mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 Chapter 6.
 Aols — the primary elements of the world

 Chapter 7.
+A mad world from a point

+Chapter 8.
 Aol space and the structure of small universes

-Chapter 8.
-Why cells of small universes emerge from a chaotic dense medium

-Chapter 9.
-Why these cells become colossal

 Chapter 10.
 Lunols — how the basis of matter emerges from a smooth sphere